Swarm Settings Asset¶

 - Obstacle Blocking Velocity Push — velocity impulse added while correcting obstacle overlaps.

 - Obstacle Blocking Max Colliders Per Agent — caps obstacle hits returned per query.
 The buffer is allocated once at startup to this size; raising it adds minor memory cost but allows more obstacles to be resolved per step.
+In cluttered or compound geometry, setting it too low can drop a wall from the query result and let a body through, so it affects containment, not just performance.

-- Obstacle Query Trigger Interaction — whether obstacle queries hit trigger colliders in addition to solid colliders.
+2balances cost against containment.
+Raise it to save more on lighter scenes; very high values can let a wall under sustained crowd pressure leak the occasional body. - Obstacle Query Trigger Interaction — whether obstacle queries hit trigger colliders in addition to solid colliders.

 Obstacle Layer Mask lives on the SwarmSettings asset, not on SwarmManager